Low-Code Platform | Enterprise Application Development with Kissflow

 Why have no-code systems been able to survive for as far as they have if their features are sparse?
 The reason is that they’re simple to use even if you don’t have any coding experience and skill, especially if you do not want (or simply cannot) wait for your internal IT staff to build anything for you.

-Low-Code solutions, on the other hand, are more adaptable — a kind of halfway place between no-code and complete human coding.
-Low-Code systems, like their no-code counterparts, can be graphical, with drag-and-drop features.
 They’re also open, expandable, and enable for coding or programming, providing designers the best of both worlds situation in which development pace may be enhanced without having to duplicate fundamental code over and over.
 Low-code platforms also provide scalable designs, open APIs for renewability, and implementation flexibility in the cloud or on-premises.

-Basic feature differences between Low-Code and No-Code
+Basic feature differences between low-code and no-code

 A low-code platform is mostly leveraged by IT professionals with coding knowledge to create complex custom applications, while no-code platforms enable business users to create apps without any coding to address their business needs.